 c) BBC Alba’s A’Gharaids series, featuring a special collaboration by Reem Kelani and Gaelic singer Catriona Watt, nominated for the Scottish Traditional Music Awards 2009;

 d) Arab-British Culture and Society Award Nomination 2008 – a special commendation for Reem’s “notable contribution to our knowledge and understanding of the life, society and culture of the Arab people”;

 e) Paul Hamlyn Foundation Breakthrough Fund Nomination, 2007;

 f) Glastonbury Unsigned Bands finalist 2005.

-The ACR is a collective of singers and songwriters.
-Reem contributed two songs to this joint album: the first, Babour Zammar, a popular Tunisian anthem, and Song of the Olive Tree in which she sings in a duo with the song's author, Leon Rosselson.
+c) “Celebrating Subversion - The Anti-Capitalist Roadshow“.
+Reem contributed two songs to this joint album by the ACR collective: Babour Zammar, a popular Tunisian anthem, and Song of the Olive Tree by Leon Rosselson.

 Best of 2006: Financial Times, Time Out & New Internationalist

 More than 50 first class reviews from across the world.